 Slap bang in the middle of popular London neighborhoods like vibey Brixton, verdant Battersea, and brunch-haven Balham, Clapham holds its own in terms of fun things to see and do.
 With its population of predominantly young professionals, the area is known for its lively club scene (just ask any Londoner about Infernos) and huge array of upmarket bars, cosy pubs, and trendy coffee shops.

 But that’s not all Clapham has to offer.
-Meandering the streets of Clapham, you’ll encounter rows of elegant Victorian buildings, wonderfully quirky independent shops and charming leafy street.
+Meandering through this neighbourhood you’ll encounter rows of elegant Victorian buildings, wonderfully quirky independent shops and charming leafy streets.
 Ready to explore?
 Take a look at our pick of the best things to do in Clapham.

 Clapham War Tunnels

 WWII enthusiasts will jump at the chance to explore the shelters that exist below Clapham South station.
 Located 11 stories below the ground, these deep-level shelters include over a mile of subterranean passageways that were used over the years as shelters for various groups including those seeking refuge during the Second World War and Caribbean migrants arriving on the Empire Windrush.
 A 75-minute tour will take you on a journey to discover the history and story of these tunnels, as well as the people who have used them over the years.
 Tours run from Wednesday to Sunday and can be booked via the London Transport Museum website.